dmerejkowsky/blog/content/en/post/0107-classes-suck.md

 # Introduction

 A long time ago I received a lecture about the usage of databases and software design.
-More specifically, how to translate relationships like "one-to-one", "many-to-many", or "one-to-many" inside databases schema.
+More specifically, how to translate relationships like "one-to-one", "many-to-many", or "one-to-many" inside databases schemas.

 Ten years later, I still remember one thing the teacher said at the beginning of the course: